 Camp Kitchen example on the Kangaroo Island Wilderness Trail

 Toilet facilities typical of the campsites on the Kangaroo Island Wilderness Trail

 Trail head showing signage on the Kangaroo Island Wilderness Trail

 Excellent stone work on the Larapinta Trail.
 This very natural construction needs regular maintenance by professional stone mason

 Distance marker on the Larapinta Trail.
 Simple but very effective signage

 You can listen to just one episode but the best way to listen to the Australian Hiker Podcast is by subscribing through iTunes, Podbean, Stitcher Radio, Spotify where the podcast episodes will be delivered to your device almost as soon as they are published.
 Go on, you know you want to!

 You can listen to the Australian Hiker Podcast in the following ways:

-On Apple technology listen through iTunes at Australian Hiker podcast here
+- On Apple technology listen through Apple Podcasts here

 Australian Hiker is a labour of love for Gill and Tim Savage and any money earned goes straight back into helping to make this blog better.
 Any support you provide is very welcome!
 If you wish to support us, even in some small way, it would be greatly appreciated.
 So why not buy us a coffee?
 Support Us